 Where Can I Eat Around Canal Saint-Martin?

-The area around Canal Saint-Martin in Paris is hopping with restaurants, cafés, bakeries and many tiny shops that Paris is famous for.
+The area around Canal St Martin Paris is hopping with restaurants, cafés, bakeries and many tiny shops that Paris is famous for.
 If you are looking to grab a few things for a picnic on one of the quays, there are cheese shops, veggie shops and French and Italian charcuteries that will have your picnic basket bursting in no time!
 Get all the details here in this post in Restaurants by Canal Saint-Martin: Eat Well in Paris.

 1. Picnic By Canal Saint-Martin Paris